intel/mlir-extensions/docs/rfcs/20220804-ptensor/README.md

 ### TOSA
 We could also consider the `TOSA` dialect, either by extending it directly or lowering to it instead of to Linalg.
 The benefit of he latter seems small because it does not offer significantly richer functionality.

 Extending TOSA could be a viable alternative to PTensor.
 TOSA's design requires any operation to be fundamental in the sense that it cannot be build out of others.
-We can add the `dist` and `device` information to the TOSA tensor but we'll need to add higher-level wrapper/generation functions to establish the desired level of abstraction.
+We can add the `team` and `device` information to the TOSA tensor but we'll need to add higher-level wrapper/generation functions to establish the desired level of abstraction.
 This is more complicated than PTensor and so only useful if upstream TOSA is onboard with the idea.
 It is also thinkable to start with a separate dialect and merge it into TOSA once stabilized.

 The `intel_sycl.device_region` operation could also live in the PTensor dialect or in a separate dialect.
 A dialect with only one operation doesn't seem justifyable.
 The downside of having it in PTensor is that we would not be able to fully convert PTensor with `--ower-ptensor` because we need to keep the region for lower dialects which need to detect the region.
 Having the region in the dialect which actually uses it seems most apprpriate.